-Ruth trained as an actress at E.15 working in the theatre before moving across into production.
+Ruth trained and worked as an actress before moving across into production.

-After winning an Academy Award and a BAFTA for the short film Franz Kafka’s It’s A Wonderful Life alongside writer/director Peter Capaldi, she went on to produce Peter’s first feature, Strictly Sinatra for which she was nominated for a Carl Foreman BAFTA for Most Promising Newcomer in Feature Films.
-Another BAFTA nomination followed for The Tale of the Rat that Wrote, written and directed by Billy O’Brien, with whom she went on to work with on his first feature, the horror film Isolation, produced alongside Bertrand Faivre of The Bureau.
+She produced several television dramas for BBC Wales before winning an Academy Award and a BAFTA for the short film Franz Kafka's A Wonderful Life alongside writer/director Peter Capaldi.
+She went on to produce his first feature, Strictly Sinatra for which she was nominated for a Carl Foreman BAFTA for Most Promising Newcomer in Feature Films.
+Another BAFTA nomination followed for The Tale of the Rat that Wrote, written and directed by Billy O'Brien, with whom she then worked on his first feature, horror film Isolation, produced alongside Bertrand Faivre of The Bureau.

 EXECUTIVE ASSISTANT TO RUTH KENLEY-LETTS